Monday, May 7 General Session

 With Internet2 at a key inflection point in its history, with the rapid changes in technological advancements, and with the need for continued global collaboration, Internet2 is moving from being a collection of individual services and functions to a more holistic approach to providing cyberinfrastructure and services for the member community - including both academic collaboration and scientific and research collaboration domains.

-As a follow-on discussion from the day 1 plenary, President and CEO of Internet2, Howard Pfeffer will facilitate a panel discussion with Dr. Deborah Dent, Chief Information Officer, Jackson State University, Tracy Schroeder, Vice President for Information Services & Technology, Boston University and Dr. Larry Smarr, Founding Director of CalIT2, to explore and discuss real world applications of the challenges, opportunities, and intersections in supporting the academy and researchers in areas such as cyberinfrastructure, cloud services, security, privacy and trust and identity.
+Following the keynote address by Dr. Parashar, President and CEO of Internet2 Howard Pfeffer will facilitate a panel discussion with Dr. Deborah Dent, Chief Information Officer, Jackson State University, Tracy Schroeder, Vice President for Information Services & Technology, Boston University and Dr. Larry Smarr, Founding Director of CalIT2, to explore and discuss real world applications of the challenges, opportunities, and intersections in supporting the academy and researchers in areas such as cyberinfrastructure, cloud services, security, privacy and trust and identity.

 The discussion will also touch on the importance of the facilitation role in helping the end-user navigate the increasingly complex technical environment and the proliferation of big data.
 The panel aims to draw some sound conclusions on areas of common ground and identify where a national organization such as Internet2 can play a role in supporting multiple domains for the benefit of the entire Research and Education ecosystem.